joepasquariello/minios/README.md

 # minios

-Simple timer and mailbox functions to add inter-task communication to a cooperative scheduler.
-Tasks can delay for a specified time or wait for data/signals via mailboxes.
-Messages can be sent from tasks or from ISRs.
+Simple timing and inter-task communication functions to extend a cooperative scheduler.
+Tasks can delay for a specified time or wait for data/signals.
+Messages can be sent to tasks from other tasks or from ISRs.
+ISRs cannot delay or receive messages.

 The cooperative scheduler must define and expose "uint32_t ntasks" (number of active tasks), "uint32_t curtask" (id of current task in range 0..ntasks-1), and "void yield(void)"  (function to yield the CPU).